xwmx/nb/README.md

 *Version 6.0.0-alpha*

-Use [`nb browse`](#browse) to browse, view, and search linked notes, notebooks, folders, and other items using the terminal or GUI web brower.
+Use [`nb browse`](#browse) to browse, view, and search linked notes, bookmarks, notebooks, folders, and other items using the terminal or GUI web brower.

 `nb browse` includes an embedded, terminal-first web application and server that renders [[wiki-style links]] as internal links, enabling you to browse